 However, it was an impetus to many who joined to begin their journey into legal tech as they followed our subsequent events to raise dialogue about lawtech, fintech and regtech.
 This movement provided us the momentum to once again host our 2019 SUPERNOVA Lawtech Hackathon and our new Summit conference.

 What’s your involvement in RegTech, Fintech and other technological innovations and their intersection with law?
 Which do you see as most important for development and why?

 ICOs, Crypto Exchange, e-Wallet compliance, AML, eKYC and many more are becoming the talk of the banking and financial sectors.
-Going beyond this, Regtech is being developed and used by regulators to handle the influx of digitalised information of customers, businesses and transactions processed by the Fintech industry.
+Going beyond this, Regtech is develop and use by regulators to handle the influx information of customers.
+Along with businesses and transactions processed by the Fintech industry.

-With growth such as these coming into play, the lawyer of today is being tasked to absorb new regulations to advise on compliance and to understand new digital business models which are being produced by startups.
-The legal industry has always been known as the safety net for all other industries when it comes to certainty, but if it cannot be relied on because of their lack of understanding, the legal fraternity then will run the risk of losing out on market share to the big four accounting firms who’ve are already entered the space of providing legal services in Singapore and Hong Kong.
+With growth such as these coming into play, the lawyer of today need to absorb new regulations to advise on compliance and to understand new digital business models which startups are producing.
+The legal industry is the safety net for all other industries when it comes to certainty.
+But if it cannot rely on it because of their lack of understanding.
+The legal fraternity then will run the risk of losing out on market share to the big four accounting firms.
+Who are already in the space of providing legal services in Singapore and Hong Kong.

-How are law students and practicing lawyers getting involved in legal innovation in Malaysia?
+How are law students and practicing lawyers have involvement in legal innovation in Malaysia?

-Law students and practicing lawyers now have the opportunity to attend our events whereby we cater content related to fintech, lawtech and regtech (FLR), legal operations, and our flagship events.
+Law students and practicing lawyers now have the opportunity to attend our events.
+Where we cater content related to fintech, lawtech and regtech (FLR), legal operations, and our flagship events.